IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   * This API does not cover staging files (with correct contents, checksums, sizes, etc.) in the corresponding places in the Dataverse installation's filestore.
   * This API endpoint does not support importing *files'* persistent identifiers.
-  * A Dataverse installation can import datasets with a valid PID that uses a different protocol or authority than said server is configured for.
-However, the server will not update the PID metadata on subsequent update and publish actions.
+  * A Dataverse installation can only import datasets with a valid PID that is managed by one of the PID providers that said installation is configured for.

 Import a Dataset into a Dataverse Installation with a DDI file